Dear Santa

 What doesn’t help when a child is emotionally flooded?

-5. Redirecting – parents think this helpful, but it’s a subtle way of ignoring the child’s experience.
+( ‘Oh, let’s play with your other toys.’)
+Parents sometimes think this is helpful, but it’s a subtle way of ignoring the child’s experience.

-1. Help your child to Name/ Claim and Tame this emotion.
+TIP #1.
+Help your child to Name, Claim and Tame this emotion.

-‘You’re disappointed that you didn’t get the *** for Christmas.
+‘You’re disappointed that you didn’t get *** for Christmas.
 Tell me more.’

-4. Give the space to share how it is for him, just accepting his emotion without trying to change anything.
+Give the space to share how it is for him, just accepting his emotion without trying to change anything.
 Remember his behaviour is about him – your response is about you.
 When you’re safe and connected – he can express disappointment.
-Name his angry or disappointed feelings.
-When he names them, he can claim them (own them as his own ) and tame them.
-He can be in charge of the feeling rather than the feeling in charge of him.(Val’s MP3 download ‘Managing Anger in the Home’ has more on this.)

 Validation doesn’t mean that you agree with him – you’re just acknowledging his perspective.
+It also doesn’t mean we have to ‘make it better’.
 Sometimes tears might flow.
 Just stay connected.
 The tears we cry when we’re emotionally upset are chemically different to the tears we cry when we’re peeling an onion.
 So there’s wisdom in the expressions: ‘Have a good cry’ ‘Cry it all out.’
 (And of course, the same goes for girls too).

 ‘Children whose feelings and experiences are validated may cry more or they may become angrier precisely because your validation gives them permission to express their deepest feelings.
 Once they have done, however, they often move on with no residue of bad feelings.‘ Aldort 2006

-So let children be children.
-If disappointment happens, be there for them – you don’t have to feel guilty or wave a magic wand.
+So if you are dealing with your child’s disappointment, be there for them.
+You don’t have to feel guilty, rush off to the toy store or wave a magic wand.
 Just connect.

 Love